Present Perfect Subjunctive in Spanish: How to Use Haya, Hayas, Hayamos

 To hear Oír Heard Oído

-When To Use Present Perfect Subjunctive Spanish
+When To Use Present Perfect Subjunctive in Spanish

-Here are some common examples:
+Here are the most common situations:

 Things that are likely to happen

-Wishes and expectations (feelings)
+Wishes and expectations

 Past Actions related to the present